 Those are just a few ideas Madden could put in place that would leave a huge impact.
 EA could grow from that year after year.
 Some ideas mentioned are similar to NBA 2K.
 However, the only feasible way they could make those ideas possible (financially) would be to add MCT to franchise mode.
 Please, just give us more options to choose from when it comes to franchise mode.

 Uniformity a day Keeps the Fans Away

-Anyways, Madden franchise mode is way to uniformed.
-It does not have much spice to it or even much differences in owner mode, player mode, or coach-mode.
+Anyways, Madden franchise mode is way too uniform.
+It does not have much spice to it or even many differences in owner mode, player mode, or coach-mode.
 Why they don’t have GM mode is a different story for another time.

 NFL 2K Franchise?!